k8snetworkplumbingwg/whereabouts/doc/proposals/named-networks.md

 This tool would do roughly the following:

-0. Caution the user that no new Pods with whereabouts CNI-config should be started for the duration of the run
+0. Grab the leader election lock to prevent any whereabouts to run during the operation
 1. List all `IPPool`s in the `kube-system` namespace
 2. List all `NetworkAttachmentDefinition`s in all namespaces
 3. Match the `NetworkAttachmentDefinition`s to the `IPPool`s using the CIDR canonicalization rules